Security

 Authorization: Bearer your-api-key

-This is useful when you want to restrict which local applications can query the inference API.
-Without an API key, any process on the machine (or network, if the port is reachable) can send requests.
+This is useful when you want to restrict which applications can query the inference API.
+Without an API key, any process on the machine, or any network client that can reach the HTTP port, can send requests.

 Threat Model